shamiao/l4mysqlqueue/README.md

  - Only use 1 table, and table name is customizable.
  - Works correctly with any database table prefix, collation and charset.
- - MySQL only. (small changes may need for other type of database)
+ - MySQL only. (small changes may need for other types of database)

 Installation
 ------------